In the Spotlight

 You should know that once you begin taking a medication, it might be a few weeks before you start to feel better.
 Or, you might see improvement in PTSD symptoms, but be bothered by side effects like an upset stomach, sweating, headache, and dizziness.
 Some people have delayed orgasm or other sexual side effects.
 Don't give up.
 Instead, tell your provider how you are feeling.
 A different medication might be a better fit for you.
 Even though the medications are similar, people will react differently to them.
 If you are on other medications, your provider should take that into account so that you avoid troublesome interactions.

 Talk to your health care team

 Staying in touch with your provider is important.
-Secure Messaging (login required) allows you to send messages safely to your health care team.
-You can expect a response in most instances within a day or two.
+Secure Messaging (sign in required) allows you to send messages safely to your health care team.
+You can expect a response within three business days.

 If you want to stop taking the medication, talk to your provider.
 According to Dr. Nancy Bernardy, Associate Director of Clinical Networking and clinical research psychologist at the Executive Division of the National Center for PTSD, "People should not stop taking antidepressants suddenly, because they can have some withdrawal symptoms."
 She says that "PTSD symptoms may return if you stop taking the medication suddenly, so make a plan with your provider to slowly taper off."

 While medications can be a good treatment option, trauma-focused psychotherapies work better.
 Research shows they can keep working long after treatment is over.